BSC-ES/pyhanami/README.md

 ## License

-This package is under GPLv3.
+This package is under the GPLv3 license, which you can find in the [LICENSE](./LICENSES/LICENSE) file.

 ### Third-party licenses
 This project includes code and resources from the following sources: